pChocz/orthodrome-calculator/README.md

 Application covers most of the program of the Spherical Trigonometry section that is introduced at the first semester of Navigation major on the Gdynia Maritime University.
-It can be used by the students to verify their calculations performed by hand and to spot exact place of an error, in case of results discrepancies.
+It can be used by the students to verify their calculations performed by hand and to spot exact place of an error occurence, in case of results discrepancies.

 ## Getting Started

-### Program logic
+### What it does?

 `Orthodrome Calculator` can be used in order to calculate several orthodrome/loxodrome parameters for the navigation purposes: